 Elizabeth wasn’t necessarily looking forward to asking people for money, but she was blown away by the response she received from people wanting to support her.
 She said of the experience, “the most surprising part of fundraising was how generous everyone was!”
 Through her own generosity, Elizabeth matched every gift that The LAM Foundation received in her honor.
 When all was said and done, Elizabeth had celebrated two milestones and raised nearly $5,000 for The LAM Foundation.

 While many people have a passion for planning events, fundraising for The LAM Foundation doesn’t always come in the form of a gala, golf outing or 5K.
 The only true requirement is passion.
 Sharing your story about the mission of The LAM Foundation through a letter to your personal network or, like Elizabeth, celebrating your birthday with a purpose, can result in unexpected generosity.
 As Elizabeth says, “Every fundraiser—big or small—is important”.
 If nine more people follow Elizabeth’s example, the Foundation will have the funds to support a LAM scientist with a $50,000 Pilot Grant Award – pushing LAM science forward!
 Every dollar makes a difference!

-Email Molly Long at The LAM Foundation to become a LAM Champion!
+Email our Development Team at The LAM Foundation to become a LAM Champion!